 Other Water Code Considerations

+Pursuant to Water Code, section 106.3, it is the policy of the State of California that every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes.
+This General Order promotes this policy by including process water discharge specifications and prohibitions and requiring that discharges not cause or contribute to exceedances of water quality objectives that have been developed to protect municipal and domestic water supplies.

 Pursuant to Water Code, section 13225(c), regional water boards may require local agencies to investigate and report on any technical factors involved in water quality control or to obtain and submit analyses of water.
 This General Order allows local agencies that are approved by the State Water Board or regional water board to administer this General Order and provide oversight of wineries in their jurisdiction.
 Wineries under local agency oversight are required to apply for coverage under this General Order.
 Local agencies are required to report any inspection, permit violations, and enforcement actions to the regional water board.

 Consistent with Water Code, section 13241, the State Water Board, in establishing the requirements contained herein, considered factors including, but not limited to, the following: